Brand Names: Vectibix

 Panitumumab may also be used for purposes not listed in this medication guide.

 What are the possible side effects of panitumumab (Vectibix)?

-- sudden chest pain or discomfort, wheezing, dry cough or hack, feeling short of breath on exertion;
+- sudden chest pain or discomfort, wheezing, dry cough or hack, feeling short of breath;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.